gilangcowokull/SnifTern.ai/README.md

-# JobGuardian Pro - Advanced Job Fraud Detection Platform
+# InternshipGuardian Pro - Advanced Internship Fraud Detection Platform

 ## 🌟 **Project Overview**

-JobGuardian Pro is a comprehensive, AI-powered job fraud detection platform built with Flask.
-It uses advanced machine learning and pattern recognition to identify fake job postings and verify company legitimacy.
+InternshipGuardian Pro is a comprehensive, AI-powered internship fraud detection platform built with Flask.
+It uses advanced machine learning and pattern recognition to identify fake internship postings and verify company legitimacy.
 The platform features a modern dark-themed web interface with multi-language support.

 ---